Hanami, Japan (March – May)

 The Songkran water festival is tied to the Thai New Year and is one of the most popular celebrations in the country.
 Songkran comes from a Sanskrit word meaning “passing” or “approaching”.
 In April, the hottest month of the year, the entire country participates in friendly water fights which symbolise washing off all the misfortunes of the past year and welcoming the next one with a fresh start.
-Book your luxury holiday to Thailand to enjoy the occasion!
+Book your tailor-made holiday to Thailand to enjoy the occasion!

 Las Fallas, Spain (March)

 Spain is famous for its unique and wonderful street festivals, and this fiesta is no exception.
 Las Fallas is held to commemorate Saint Joseph in the city of Valencia.
 Locals build giant puppets and dolls out of cardboard, wood, paper machè and plaster, often these constructions are well over 20 feet tall.
 They are then paraded through the streets to tower, over-excited spectators, before setting them alight.
 Spectacular fireworks set off from every angle and, of course, expect plenty of dancing in the streets.

 Ottawa has officially celebrated the colourful tulip since 1953 to commemorate Canada’s special relationship with the Netherlands during World War II.
 This year, between May 11th and May 21st millions of tulips will set the stage for a celebration of art, culture, and history complete with spectacular fireworks and outdoor entertainers.
 Combine a trip to Ottawa with a luxury holiday to New York.
 There are regular direct flights to New York and the journey time is only ninety minutes!